tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 BridgePRS.
 Here we will use the BridgePRS software to apply the method.
 The aim of this practical is to provide you with a basic understanding and some experience of running BridgePRS software.
-After completing this practical, you should:
+After completing this practical, you should be able to:

-* Be able to perform cross-population analyses using BridgePRS
+* perform cross-population analyses using BridgePRS
   * understand what input files are required by BridgePRS
   * set up configuration files to pass arguments to BridgePRS
-* Interpret output from BridgePRS
+* interpret output from BridgePRS
-  * Use BridgePRS output to calculate PRS in unseen samples using SNP weights
+  * use BridgePRS output to calculate PRS in unseen samples using SNP weights

 <a href="#top">[Back to Table of Contents](#table-of-contents)</a>